deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18533/index.md

 ![](figures/figures_18_0.png)

-> 🔼 The figure compares the performance of various long-context models (LCMs) on real-world and synthetic tasks, showing their retrieval and generation capabilities in relation to training data size.
+> 🔼 The figure compares the performance of various long-context models (LCMs) on real-world and synthetic tasks, showing retrieval and recall scores and the amount of training data used.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: (a) Performance of LCMs on real-world long-context tasks; (b) Retrieval score (long-context understanding ability) and recall score (generation ability) of LCMs on the synthetic retrieval long-context task (multi-value NIAH); (c) Long-context (pre-)training data size for each LCM.